Cody made his

 Fighter: Anniversary Collection, SF:30th

-is a true Capcom classic.
-He was a cool cat back in his
+sure was a cool cat back in his

-that Cody was jailed after the events of Final Fight makes perfect sense,
+The fact that Cody was jailed after the events of Final Fight makes perfect sense,

 mean, walking the streets and beating the tar out

 of everyone just because your girlfriend is missing?
 Come on now Cody. lol.
+In

 case you didn't know, Cody's "Final Destruction" super move from SFA3

 is a tribute to his "infinite jab combo" that he can do in the